Kermalis/VGMusicStudio/README.md

 * Nested PATT (3 is the maximum)
 * Support pret dissassembly projects
 * Running status in song disassembler
-* MIDI saving - preview the MIDI with the Sequencer class
-* MIDI saving - UI with saving options, such as remapping

 ## Mario & Luigi: Superstar Saga Engine
 * Properly implement "free notes"